ferjorosa/bne-hemeroteca-data/README.md

 📦 [ferjorosa/bne-hemeroteca-publications](https://huggingface.co/datasets/ferjorosa/bne-hemeroteca-publications)

-> **Note**: The BNE provides an [open data CSV](https://datosabiertos.bne.es/catalogo/dataset/hemeroteca-digital-texto-completo) with basic publication information, but it lacks key details such as descriptions, number of issues, and direct links to content.
-This project enriches that data by scraping the full metadata from each publication's detail page.
+> **Why scrape?**: The BNE provides an [open data CSV](https://datosabiertos.bne.es/catalogo/dataset/hemeroteca-digital-texto-completo) with basic publication information, but it lacks info such as descriptions, number of issues, and direct links to content.
+By scraping we get full metadata from each publication's detail page.

 ## Updates

 **December 22, 2025** — Repository initialized.
-Released the publications dataset with ~3,600 publications scraped from the Hemeroteca Digital.
+Released the publications dataset with ~3,000 publications scraped from the Hemeroteca Digital.

 ## Setup